Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 What is important to notice, is that there are some global values set.
 The first value, `SimulatorImplementationType`, is set to the realtime simulator type.
 The second one, `ChecksumEnabled`, enables checksum computation on packets inside ns-3 (by default ns-3 do not compute checksums, however, it is needed when it exchanges packet with the real world).

+However, that is not the end of global states.
+After setting up and installing devices the simulation is started with the `ns.core.Simulator.Run()`.
+But there is not `ns.core.Simulator` object on which this function is called.

 ## Code